 - E-interns must check-in with their employers on a daily basis and with e-internship staff weekly.
-Students have to respond quickly to employer or PIPS communications and meet all deadlines set.
+Students have to respond quickly to employer or PIPS communications and meet all deadlines.

 - E-interns must adhere to all employer confidentiality guidelines and act according to the highest professional standards.

-- Produce a final product or document, as agreed upon by your supervisor.
+- E-interns must produce a final product or document, as agreed upon by your supervisor.

-- Agree to additional parameters set forth in the syllabus for the program.
+- E-interns must agree to additional parameters set forth in the syllabus for the program.